NabiilahArdini/data-visualization/quiz.md

 Hello, congratulations and thank you for taking part in the Data Visualization course.
 To test your abilities, let's do the quiz below.
 We will analyze data from **Kiva**, a non-profit organization that allows people to lend money via the Internet.
 Read the data from `loan_kiva.csv`.
 The data has 323,279 observations with 14 variables and consists of historical detail loan request throughout 2014 to 2015.

+For more detailed guide on each questions, you can look at the quiz.Rmd file on this repository.

 Here is the list of the column description:

 * `id`: Unique ID for loan (Loan ID)